The video above is 2 minutes 30 seconds long

 The general lay of the land is this, there are particular cancer cells that seem highly dependent upon glucose as their predominant fuel source for a number of things, not just as an energy source, but the pathways by which we make new DNA and new cell membranes and all the biomolecules we need to make new cells, which is what cancer cells are doing, is completely dependent upon glucose and that’s the pentose phosphate pathway.

-So what you need to, what some people are looking at is, well, regardless of whether or not the Warburg effect or Warburg hypothesis is true for every cancer cell, what is a more common theme amongst cancers is that it depends upon growth factors to stimulate growth, and one of the most predominant growth factors that have an impact is insulin.
-And what is the major driving force for insulin secretion?
+So what you need to, what some people are looking at is, well, regardless of whether or not the Warburg effect or Warburg hypothesis is true for every cancer cell, what is a more common theme amongst cancers is that it depends upon growth factors to stimulate growth, and one of the most predominant growth factors that have an impact is a hormone.
+And what is the major driving force for hormone secretion?
 Carbohydrate.

 Guy Lawrence: So does that mean then this could be a cancer prevention?
-Actually keeping your insulin production reduced?
+Actually keeping your hormone production reduced?

 Guy Lawrence: Okay.
 That is fascinating.